tillchen/blog/_posts/2019-07-15-JavaScript-tips.md

 2. Like in Java, use `this` and `new` for constructors.

-3. JavaScript doesn't have classes.
+3. JavaScript (before ES6) doesn't have classes.
 For inheritance, we have prototypal inheritance.
 (Prototype is like the parent class.)

     ```javascript
     function Foo(bar, stuff) {